fellipedemoraes/fellipedemoraes/README.md

 <div align="left" style="display: inline-block; margin-right: 3px">

-🔭 I’m currently working on inventCloud and Kalendae <br>
 🌱 I’m currently learning data science and people management at USP <br>
 👯 I’m looking to collaborate on PBI, Metabase, Data Models and more <br>
 🤔 I’m looking for help with learning <br>